Penn State Hershey ALS Clinic and Research Center

 Understanding Falls: We are investigating the characteristics and circumstances of falls in people diagnosed with ALS in order to identify risk factors and prevent injuries from falls.

 Quality of Life: We have a longstanding interest in quality of life (QOL) in patients with ALS.
 Our group has developed a QOL questionnaire specific for those with ALS, the ALS-Specific Quality of Life Instrument - Revised, or ALSSQOL-R. The ALS-Specific Quality of Life-Revised (ALSSQOL-R) is available free of charge to those wishing to use it.
 (View and download the ALSSQOL-R Manual here).
 We welcome collaboration from other ALS centers for projects using this instrument.
-Those interested in such collaboration should contact Dr. Zachary Simmons at firstname.lastname@example.org.
+Those interested in such collaboration should contact Dr. Zachary Simmons at email@example.com.
 We are currently working with investigators in US centers and International centers to understand QOL in patients with different cultural and ethnic backgrounds.
 We have recently constructed a short form of the tool (ALSSQOL-SF) which includes 18 items.
 We are in the process of validating the ALSSQOL-SF in a multicenter study.

 - Support for Caregivers [Download our ALS Caregiver Assessment]

 - Improving End of Life Care and Decision Making (Download the Communication and Treatment Preference Tool)

 Discovery of a Genetic Risk Factor for ALS: Under the leadership of Dr. James Connor, a potential genetic risk factor for ALS has been identified.
 Termed the H63D HFE genetic variant, this is a variation of the hemochromatosis gene, a gene involved in iron metabolism, the immune system, and inflammatory responses.
 Studies now support that the presence of the H63D HFE gene is a four-fold risk factor for ALS.